Have a Siberian Husky puppy and looking for games to keep it entertained and occupied? Here are 5 playtime ideas you can try…

 1. Fetch and Drop-It

-Everyone knows fetch, and the chances are your Husky puppy will pick it up very quickly.
-Find a small, durable, rubber toy that can fit in your puppy’s mouth, but not so small that he or she might be tempted to eat it.
+Everyone knows to fetch, and the chances are your Husky puppy will pick it up very quickly.
+Find a small, durable, rubber toy that can fit in your puppy’s mouth, but is not so small that he or she might be tempted to eat it.
 Balls are great because they bounce along the ground and help train your puppy to predict moving objects.

 Just as important as retrieving the toy is dropping it on command.
 Use a simple command such as ‘drop’ and be sure to use feedback and treats to encourage this behavior.
 The drop command might come in handy later if your puppy likes to steal other things around the house, such as your shoes and socks!

 We found KONG Squeaker Tennis Balls to be a great toy for playing fetch and drop with your husky.
 We tested different sizes and the medium one seems to fit perfectly since your husky still would be able to chew it, which is what they like to do as well.